SickChill/SickChill.Wiki/What-is-SickChill?.md

 -[Mobile](http://imgur.com/a/WPyG6)

 #### Dependencies
-To run Sick-Rage we recommend [Python 2.7.10 or 11](https://www.python.org/downloads/release/python-2711/), and a minimum of [OpenSSL v.1.01e](https://www.openssl.org/source/).
-[GIT](https://git-scm.com/) is required for Sickrage's update process.
+To run SickChill we recommend [Python 2.7.10 or 11](https://www.python.org/downloads/release/python-2711/), and a minimum of [OpenSSL v.1.01e](https://www.openssl.org/source/).
+[GIT](https://git-scm.com/) is required for SickChill's update process.
 The minimum requirements are Python 2.7.x with the latest modules of [PyOpenSSL](https://pypi.python.org/pypi/pyOpenSSL), and [cryptography](https://pypi.python.org/pypi/cryptography).
 (Cheetah isn't required anymore.)

 #### Support
-In case the [Wiki](https://github.com/Sick-Rage/Sick-Rage/wiki) doesn't have the answer to your question, you could check us out on irc.
+In case the [Wiki](https://github.com/SickChill/SickChill/wiki) doesn't have the answer to your question, you could check us out on irc.
 We are on freenode in #sickrage-issues.
 [WebIRC kiwiirc.com](https://kiwiirc.com/client/irc.freenode.net/?theme=basic#sickrage-issues)

 #### Bugs/Issues
-In case you have found a bug and verified that it indeed is a bug, than please report it to our [issue tracker](https://github.com/Sick-Rage/Sick-Rage) so that the Developers can investigate.
+In case you have found a bug and verified that it indeed is a bug, than please report it to our [issue tracker](https://github.com/SickChill/SickChill) so that the Developers can investigate.
-Note, make sure you follow the [guidelines](https://github.com/Sick-Rage/Sick-Rage#submitting-a-bugissue-ticket) for posting a bug.
+Note, make sure you follow the [guidelines](https://github.com/SickChill/SickChill#submitting-a-bugissue-ticket) for posting a bug.

 ---

-Disclaimer: Sick-Rage should only be used with shows that you already own or are in the public domain.
+Disclaimer: SickChill should only be used with shows that you already own or are in the public domain.